mrprofessor/rudra.dev/content/posts/setting-up-a-task-scheduler-in-flask.md

 └────────────────────────
 ```

-Let's start with the Dockerfile
+Let’s start with the Dockerfile.

 ```dockerfile
 FROM python:3.7